Be Someone (graffiti)

 Be Someone is a reoccurring piece of graffiti above Interstate 45 in Houston, Texas.
 It has become a well known landmark in Houston due to its prominent location to commuters.

 History

 The piece's date of origin is unverifiable.
-It is situated on a Union Pacific bridge which crosses above Interstate 45 as it enters the city of Houston.
+It is situated on a Union Pacific bridge which crosses above Interstate 45 just north of downtown Houston.
 It has been vandalized and repainted several times.
 In 2018, it was changed to "Be Mattress Mac."
 In 2019, it was altered to say "Be Sus."
 During the COVID-19 pandemic, the words "Wash your hands" were painted over the slogan.
 In June 2020, the name "George Floyd" was painted over it.
 In February 2022, it was painted over with “No War Know Peace” in response to the 2022 Russian invasion of Ukraine.

 On May 29, 2021, the BeSomeone Instagram account posted that they would no longer restore the graffiti after it had been defaced.